-- For peppers from Brazil>>>Click HERE

 USA customers: Please add $5 for the first packet, and 10 cents for each additional seed packet for postage, except seed collections or dried pepper flakes, where postage is included in the price.
 Calif. customers, no sales tax.
 (HS) = Craig Dremann's Hotness Scale.
 (N/T) means this variety has not been tested for its heat levels yet.

 --CHOCOLATE CHAMPION (C. chinense).
-Smokin' Ed's Carolina Reaper® old record of 1,569,300 Scoville heat units, has now been eclipsed by the Chocolate Champion at 1,662,000 Scovilles, after testing a composite of 10 dried peppers.
+Smokin' Ed's Carolina Reaper® old record of 1,569,300 Scoville heat units, has now been eclipsed by the Chocolate Champion at 1,662,000 Scovilles, after testing a composite of 10 dried peppers, and Guinness has been notified, so they can confirm this new World Record.

-Plants grow to four feet tall and 2-3 feet wide, but can grow to 6 feet or more if fed with one cup of liquid fish fertilizer mixed with a gallon of water, plus a sprinkling of bone meal once a month during the growing season.
-Fruit ripens to a deep chocolate color about 2 inches long by one inch across.
+Plants grow to four feet tall and 2-3 feet wide, but can grow to 6 feet or more if fed with one cup of liquid fish fertilizer mixed with a gallon of water, plus a hand-full of bone meal watered into the soil surface once a month during the growing season.
+Fruit ripens to a deep chocolate color about two inches long by one inch across.

 -- BIQUINHO RED (C. chinense) [Bee-keen'-you] Becoming popular as a pickled pepper from Peru under the US registered trademark "Sweety Drops®" also called "Incan Red Drops and "Red Peruvian Pepper".
 Origin is the Brazilian Amazon jungle, brought into cultivation, and is close to is wild ancestors still living in the forests.
 PKT $5